CMPSC-580-Allegheny-College-Spring-2024/exemplarproject-MilesF25/README.md

 ## Overview

-TODO (250 words minimum): Discuss the overview of the project using and building on the project description provided by the department.
-In this section, a concise summary is discussed of the study's key elements, offering the reader a quick understanding of the research's scope and goals.
-The section continues to outline the main topics, research questions, hypotheses, and /or theories in a clear and meaningful language to provide a type of roadmap for the reader to navigate the forthcoming details of the project.
-This section also needs to motivate the project by providing context for the study, outlining the current state of knowledge in the field, and highlighting any gaps or limitations in existing research.
-The section serves as a foundational guide that enables the reader to grasp the context of the study, in addition to its structure, before moving into a more technically-based discussion in the following sections of the article.
-In short, the "Overview" section needs to answer the `what` and `why` questions, that is `what is the project?` and `why is the project important?`

 When developing new software, software engineers need to make test cases to test their functions.
 The big problem with creating test cases is ensuring that they work.
 In order to ensure that their test cases work, software engineers have developed a technique called mutation testing.
 Mutation testing is a technique where you purposely put defects into your program and then run the program's test suite to see if your test cases can catch the faulty input.
 Mutation testing tools will return a score after running.
 If you have a low score, then that means your program did not do a good job at catching the defects you gave; on the other hand, if you have a high score, then that means your program did do a good job at catching the defects.
 The problem with this is that running your test suite can be computationally expensive.
 The goal of this project is to use a tool like chasten or Symbex to help predict the mutation score of a test case so software engineers don't have to waste resources running the program.
 In order to do this, I need to find reputable Python programs.
 That means I will need to find Python programs from a trustworthy source like GitHub; I also need to ensure that these Python programs are using Python 3.11 or higher so it can work with my project.
 The program will also need a Poetry dependency management system; it needs the Pytest automation framework so it can test the test cases.
 Lastly, I need to ensure that I can use the testing tools like Chasten or Symbex on the program.

--lookf for corealation between count of pattern and the score. example for for if (hard to  test), as the amount of these are found the lower the score will be
--
--Find 1 or 2 anti patterns, write code using chasten or symber to find them xpaths

 ## Literature Review